 Dan rolled her eyes and looped her arms around Matt’s waist for a quick squeeze, before getting up and adjusting their position so that she could perch on Matt’s lap.

 “Well, since we’re all here and comfortable,” Dan flicked Matt’s stomach.
 “I guess I can go ahead and make my announcement.”
-Dan said, giving them a toothy grin, her excitement ringing clear in her voice.
-Neil swallowed thickly, already knowing what was going to be said.
+Dan said, giving them a toothy grin, her excitement ringing clear in Neil’s ears.
+He swallowed thickly, already knowing what was going to be said.

-“Kevin, pause the game and watch it on your own damn time,” Dan said, tossing Kevin a dark look.
+“Kevin, pause the game and watch it on your own damn time,” Dan tossed Kevin a dark look.

-Kevin sighed audibly and turned the television off, making a dramatic show of his cooperation.
+Kevin sighed audibly and turned the television off.
+A dramatic show of his cooperation.

 Dan cleared her throat and began.
 “As you all know, I’ve put in a few applications for-”